-Fall Spring Winter Chem 239 Special Topics in Physical Chemistry Chem 285 Introduction to Computational Chemistry Chem 230A Quantum Mechanics I Chem 232A Statistical Mechanics I Two courses among: Chem 235 Molecular Spectroscopy Chem 230B Quantum Mechanics II Chem 232B Statistical Mechanics II
+Special Topics in Physical Chemistry

-Atmospheric Chemistry
+Introduction to Computational Chemistry

+Quantum Mechanics I

+Statistical Mechanics I

+Molecular Spectroscopy

+Quantum Mechanics II

+Statistical Mechanics II

+ATMOSPHERIC CHEMISTRY

 Thiemens Group (http://thiemensgroup.ucsd.edu/)

 Our research uses stable and radiogenic isotopes to trace physical chemistry processes and natural phenomena over space and time.
 Using radioactive sulfur, we are determining melting rates of Himalayan ice, water resources to nearly half the world.
 We sample across Tibet and up to Mt Everest.
 For higher sampling we are developing a new rocket system to sample through the atmosphere to the edge of space.
 A new variety of near field nasoscope is being developed to analyze return extraterrestrial samples, such as comets and Mars.
 We study the quantum chemical processes using the Berkeley synchrotron and the fundamentals are applied to measurement of samples to study earths origin and evolution of life.